ENGYS/HELYX-OS/README.md

         ./HELYX-OS.sh

 ## Disclaimer
-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM®  and OpenCFD®  trade marks.
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD®  trade marks.